alexmanrique/blog/_posts/2022-12-07-twenty-things-I-learned-as-a-lead-engineer.md

 7 - Document team processes.
 ------------------------------------------------------
-If there are processes that are not automated and someone has to follow a list of tasks to reach a goal it's important to have documentation where these processes are explained. , you should use some kind of wiki to document these things.
+If there are processes that are not automated and someone has to follow a list of tasks to reach a goal it's important to have documentation where these processes are explained.
+You should use some kind of wiki to document these things.

 8 - Document the asked questions.
 ------------------------------------------------------